ACINQ/eclair/source/index.html.md

 ```

 Initiates a cooperative close for a give channel that belongs to this eclair node, the API returns once the _funding_signed_ message has been negotiated.
 If you specified a scriptPubKey then the closing transaction will spend to that address.
-Note that you must specify at least a _channelId_ **or** _shortChannelId_.
+The endpoint supports receiving multiple channel id(s) or short channel
+id(s), to close multiple channel you can use the parameters `channelIds` or `shortChannelIds` below.

 ### HTTP Request